ascend4/ascend4/A4SQP.md

   corresponding path and caused spurious presolve derivative failures on `jannson3.a4c`; the default is now aligned with IPOPT's non-safe evaluation path.

+Recent second-order work:

+- A4SQP now has an experimental exact-Hessian assembly path that evaluates per-relation second derivatives in local incidence order, maps them into the current solver-variable order, and scales them into the same coordinates as the QP step variables;
+- that path currently supports two explicit solver modes: `EXACT_OBJ` for objective-only exact curvature, and `EXACT_LAGRANGIAN` for an experimental constrained Lagrangian Hessian assembled using the current scaled QP row duals as multiplier estimates;
+- when the ASCEND second-derivative callbacks provide no usable objective curvature for an objective-only model, A4SQP now falls back to a finite-difference Hessian of the exact objective gradient rather than silently collapsing to a near-zero quadratic model;
+- because HiGHS requires a convex QP, the exact Hessian path is regularized to a positive-semidefinite step model before the QP is assembled;
+- the default solver mode remains `BFGS` for now, because the exact objective path is still experimental and the constrained exact-Lagrangian path is still exploratory rather than benchmark-qualified;
+- the focused CUnit suite now includes explicit `EXACT_OBJ` regressions for `hs3.a4c` and `rosenbr.a4c`, so the objective-only exact-Hessian path is covered in CI without destabilizing the default solver behavior;
+- the focused CUnit suite also includes a constrained `EXACT_LAGRANGIAN` regression on `hs11.a4c`; that path converges with acceptable objective and feasibility, but it is not yet treated as interchangeable with the tighter benchmark-qualified default/BFGS path.

 Recent constrained-solver stabilization work: